ARMWilkinson/ARMWilkinsonDevBlog/README.md

 ## Acknowledgements

-The theme for ARMWilkinsonDevBlog was heavily inspired by [Tailwind Next.js Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog).
+The theme for armwilkinson.dev was heavily inspired by [Tailwind Next.js Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog).